Binance Market Update (2022-09-29)

 Binance

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include ERN, UFT, and DEGO, up by 125%, 46%, and 22%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include ERN, DEGO, and HIGH, up by 155%, 31%, and 24%, respectively.

 Top stories of the day: